chien-sheng-liu/stock-trading-system/CONTRIBUTING.md

 - Keep indicator math in strategy_common, keep only defaults/wrappers in the scenario files

 Note on deprecation
-- backend/strategy.py is kept only as a compatibility shim and emits a DeprecationWarning.
-- New code should import from services/strategies/* exclusively.
+- Deprecated shim backend/strategy.py has been removed.
+Import from services/strategies/* exclusively.

 Environment and secrets
 - Copy backend/.env.example to backend/.env and fill required keys